natritmeyer/site_prism/README.md

 The annoyance (and, later, maintenance nightmare) is having to create `@home` and `@results_page`.
-It would be better to not have to create instances of pages all over the place.
+It would be better to not have to create instances of pages all over your tests.

 The way I've dealt with this problem is to create a class containing methods that return instances of the pages.
 Eg: